n-ae/confytome/packages/core/templates/README.md

 ### Option 1: Simple Configuration (Recommended)
 Run `confytome init` and use the confytome.json approach:
 1. Edit `confytome.json` with your route files and server overrides
-2. Run `confytome generate -c confytome.json` to generate all documentation
+2. Run `confytome generate --config confytome.json` to generate all documentation

 ### Option 2: Advanced Configuration
 Use individual files for more control:
 1. Edit `serverConfig.json` with your API details
-2. Run `confytome all -c serverConfig.json -f your-router.js` to generate documentation
+2. Run `confytome all --config serverConfig.json --files your-router.js` to generate documentation

 ## Server Override Examples